Agudas Chasidei Chabad: History

+During World War II, Schneersohn was forced to flee from the USSR and went to Poland.
+He was given permission by the Soviet government to take many of his religious texts from his library with him.
+In March 1940, Schneersohn escaped Europe and immigrated to the United States, though he was unable to bring his library with him.
+During the 1970s, a significant portion of the collection was recovered in Poland and returned to Chabad.
+The library, now overseen by Rabbi Shalom Dovber Levine, holds over 250,000 volumes..

 Ownership of 770 Eastern Parkway

 In 2010, a New York judge ruled in favor of Agudas Chasidei Chabad, deciding over an ownership dispute between the organization and the Gabbayim of the synagogue housed at 770 Eastern Parkway.
 The court ordered the Gabbayim to deliver possession of the premises of 770 Eastern Parkway to Agudas Chasidei Chabad.

-Library of Agudas Chassidei Chabad

-During World War II, Rabbi Yosef Yitzchak was forced to flee from the USSR and went to Poland.
-He was given permission by the Soviet government to take many of his religious texts from his library with him.
-In March 1940, Rabbi Yosef Yitzchak managed to escape Europe for the United States, but was forced to leave his library behind.
-In the 1970s, many of the texts were recovered in Poland and were returned to Chabad.
-Today, the chief librarian is Rabbi Shalom Dovber Levine and contains over 250,000 books.